j-lawrence-b1/string-path-search/README.md

     "python".
 Ditto with pip.

 ## Installation from pypi:
-This method is preferred because it also installs a standalone executable string_path_search.exe in the local Scripts directory.
+This method is preferred because it installs the latest tested string_path_search version.
 <pre>
-$ python -m pip install string_path_search --user
+$ python -m pip install --user string-path-search
 </pre>
-**Note:** Pip will warn you if the local Scripts directory isn't in the shell's PATH.
-If not, you can add it via the control panel (Windows) or the .bashrc file (Linux).

 ## Installation from GitHub
 <pre>
 $ git clone git@github.com:j-lawrence-b1/string-path-search.git
-$ python string_path_search/setup.py install --user
+$ python string_path_search/setup.py build install --user
 </pre>
+**Note:** Installing with the '--user' option will install the string_path_search under your login's HOME directory (C:/Users/<user-name>/.local/Scripts on Windows or /home/<user-name>/.local/bin on Linux).
+If you plan to run the provided string_path_search.exe directly, you should add this directory to you your shell's execution path.
 ## Usage
 Although you can import and use this package in other Python scripts, string_path_search is primarily intended to be invoked as a console app:
 <pre>
     $ python -m string_path_search [OPTIONS] &lt;scan-root&gt; [&lt;search-term&gt; [...]]
 </pre>
-or, if the .exe was installed via pip and the local python Scripts directory has been added to the shell's execution PATH:
+or, you can add run the standalone string_path_search.exe directly (see **Note,** above).
 <pre>
-    $ string_path_search [OPTIONS] &lt;scan-root&gt; [&lt;search-term&gt; [...]]
+    $ ~/.local/bin/string_path_search [OPTIONS] &lt;scan-root&gt; [&lt;search-term&gt; [...]]
 </pre>
 where:
 <pre>